 A: We do not have maintenance staff.
 Instead, we work closely with a small group of third party licensed and insured contractors.
 We do not get paid from any repairs to your property!
 Coordinating repairs is part of our service.
 If repairs are big service items, we will get bids and review them with you directly for approval.
 All smaller items will be taken care of and you will be notified.
 Our contractors also know to report if repairs are due to tenant negligence.

 A: Normal wear and tear and home maintenance are charged to the owner.
 Tenant damages or neglect will be charged to the tenant per applicable law.
-We will forward you the tenants’ deposit once they move into the property.
-We typically will hold the last month rent the tenant pays in order to reimburse them their deposit.
-That way you won’t need to mail the deposit back to us.
+Feel Good Property Management holds the security deposit for the duration so we can coordinate the security deposit disposition when the tenant moves out.

 Q: Do you need a copy of my homeowners insurance?

 A: Yes, we will need a copy of your landlord policy on the property.
 We also require that you name Feel Good Property Management as additional insured so we will automatically receive your insurance updates.

 - – Smoke and carbon detectors per Feel Good policy and law.

 - – 3 copies of each door key (2 for tenants, 1 for FGPM).